Ski Boat Driver Level 2

-SBD2 is a pre-requisite to becoming a licenced water ski and wakeboard coach - anyone wishing to drive at BWSW affiliated/accredited centres will be required to have an SBD2 as formal proof of their boat driving ability.
-Some of the benefits of taking the SBD2 include being issued with an International Certificate of Competence (ICC), which is the international counterpart for driving in European coastal and inland waters.
-Similarly, as an SDB2 holder you will automatically receive a discount on our Approved Boat Insurance Scheme operated by GJW Direct.
+SBD2 is a pre-requisite to becoming a licenced water ski and wakeboard coach.
+SBD2 is formal proof of boat driving ability for driving on coastal waters.
+Some of the benefits of taking the SBD2 include being issued with an International Certificate of Competence (ICC), which is recognised for driving a ski boat in European coastal and inland waters.

 What is involved?

 It is advantageous if candidates have previously studied the subject matter.
-Therefore, it is recommended that candidates should read, and be familiar with, the SBD2 manual and the Peter White’s ‘Powerboating’ book.
+Therefore, it is recommended that candidates should read, and be familiar with, the SBD2 Workbook.
+If additional information is required, we recommend reading Peter White’s book ‘Powerboating’

-The practical based assessment consists of a 30 minute familiarisation session (to familiarise with the boat, the site and the assessment procedure) followed by a 15 minute slow maneuvering skills assessment, and a 15 minute water ski/wakeboard driving assessment.
+The practical boat driving assessment consists of a 30 minute familiarisation session (to familiarise with the boat, the site and the assessment procedure) followed by a 15 minute slow manoeuvring skills assessment, and a 15 minute water ski/wakeboard driving assessment.
 Click here to see the driving assessment hand out, which explains the assessment in detail.

 How much does it cost?